Toggle mobile menu visibility

 For more information about the Norwich to Tilbury project, including public consultation documents, visit the National Grid website.

 This project is at an early stage in the planning process.
 Most of the proposed development pylon work (400 kV lines) will lie outside Norfolk, however, it is understood that there will be a need for a new Electricity Substation in the Walpole area.
-The project underwent its non-statutory consultation on 18 January for an 8-week period.
+The project underwent its non-statutory consultation on 18 January 2024 for an 8-week period.
+The formal statutory consultation (Preliminary Environmental Information Report, under Section 42 of the Planning Act) is expected Summer 2025.

 For more information about the Grimsby to Walpole project, visit the National Grid website.

 This project is at an early stage in the process.
-Similar to the Grimsby to Walpole project, most of the proposed development lies outside Norfolk, however it will require 2 new converter stations in the Walpole area.
-The non-statutory consultation went live on 23 April and closed on 15 July.
+Similar to the Grimsby to Walpole project, most of the proposed development lies outside Norfolk, however it will require two new converter stations in the Walpole area.
+The non-statutory consultation went live on 23 April and closed on 15 July 2024.
+The formal statutory consultation (Preliminary Environmental Information Report, under Section 42 of the Planning Act) is expected May 2025.

 For more information about the Eastern Green Links 3 and 4, visit the National Grid website.